awsdocs/aws-doc-sdk-examples/workflows/topics_and_queues/SPECIFICATION.md

-# Amazon S3 Object Lock Workflow - Technical specification
+# Publish and Subscribe to Topics Workflow - Technical specification

 This document contains the technical specifications for _Topics and Queues Workflow_, a workflow scenario that showcases AWS services and SDKs.
 It is primarily intended for the AWS code